lbrilh/QRT-StockReturnPrediction/Overview.md

+This document includes notes and observations made during the coding process, so nothing interesting can be found here :)

 metric: accuracy of the predicted residual stock return sign (predict whether it goes up or down)

 I do not pursue a classical time series analysis approach since this is a classification task.